yue-xie/RBCDforOT/README.md

 Experiment5_2.mlx is the matlab file generating the figures in Section 5.2.

 Experiment5_3.mlx is the matalbe file generating Figure 7: Solving large-scale problem via ARBCD.

 RBCD0.mlx, reRBCD.mlx, ARBCD.mlx, SKstab.m, are the algorithms used in these experiments.
 The file names are strongly related to the algorithm names in the paper.
+In particular, SKstab is the stabelized Sinkhorn's algorithm.

 round_matrix.m is a file implementing the rounding procedure in the paper: J. Altschuler, J. Niles-Weed, and P. Rigollet, Near-linear time approximation algorithms for optimal transport via Sinkhorn iteration, Advances in Neural Information Processing Systems, 30 (2017).